AtelierArith/GomalizingFlow.jl/playground/notebook/julia/3d_flow_3_2DConv.md

 In our notebooks , namely, `4d_flow_4_3DConv` and `4d_flow_6_2DConv`, we provides alternative methods which substitutes four dimensional convolution.

-This notebooks we provide an alternative method which substitutes three dimensional convolution using serveral 2D-convolutions.
+To check the above ideas works in 3D theory, this notebooks we provide an alternative method which substitutes three dimensional convolution using serveral 2D-convolutions.

 # Load Julia modules